3PU/risky-business/README.md

 ### Acknowledgements

 - I got the idea for the skewed divider background from this [page](https://codepen.io/chilliconcode/pen/epQORa), which I modified to fit the styling and design of the page.

+- I learned how to style range inputs and sliders from this [page](https://www.w3schools.com/howto/howto_js_rangeslider.asp).

 - Big thank you to my Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project.